newrelic/newrelic-fluentd-output/README.md

 ## Installation
 Add the plugin to your fluentd agent:

-`gem install fluent-plugin-newrelic`
+`fluent-gem install fluent-plugin-newrelic`

-If you are using td-agent, run the following command from your td-agent dir:
+If you are using td-agent:

-`gem install fluent-plugin-newrelic`
+`td-agent-gem install fluent-plugin-newrelic`

+For more info, review [Fluentd's official documentation](https://docs.fluentd.org/deployment/plugin-management).

 ## Configuration